-B.7.5 ISU World Cup Competitions
+B.7.4 ISU World Cup Competitions

-On each day of competition for both ladies and men, for each distance, including Mass Start, two selected Skaters shall be tested.
-In competitions where there are Divisions A and B, one selected Skater from Division A and one selected Skater from Division B will be tested.
+On each day of competition for both ladies and men, for each distance, one selected Skater per division shall be tested.
 If the same distance, e.g. 500, 1000, or 1500 m, is skated twice during the same World Cup Competition, but on different days, each day one selected Skater from Division A and, if applicable, one selected Skater from Division B will be tested.
-If the Mass Start event is skated with Semi-finals on a separate day, then one Skater from the Semi-finals shall be tested.
-From the Final also one Skater will be selected for testing.
+For Mass Start, two selected Skaters shall be tested from the Final.
+However, if the Mass Start event is skated with Semi-finals on a separate day, then one Skater from the Semi-finals shall be tested.
+From the Final also one Skater will then be selected for testing.
 The same selected Skater will be tested only once on the same day.
 However if this same Skater subsequently sets a world record, she/he will be notified of further Testing based on the world record time, in accordance with Article B.4.6.
 In this case an additional selected Skater will be tested for the distance concerned.